- There are a whole range of strategies that make it worthwhile putting a little extra effort (and money) into your super

 Important information and disclaimer

 This article has been prepared by NULIS Nominees (Australia) Limited ABN 80 008 515 633 AFSL 236465 (NULIS) as trustee of the MLC Super Fund ABN 70 732 426 024.
-The information in this article is current as at August 2020 and may be subject to change.
+NULIS is part of the group of companies comprising Insignia Financial Ltd ABN 49 100 103 722 and its related bodies corporate (‘Insignia Financial Group’).
+The information in this article is current as at April 2022 and may be subject to change.
 This information may constitute general advice.
-The information in this article is factual in nature and does not take into account personal objectives, financial situation or needs.
+The information in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 You should consider obtaining independent advice before making any financial decisions based on this information.
 You should not rely on this article to determine your personal tax obligations.
 Please consult a registered tax agent for this purpose.
-An investment with NULIS is not a deposit with, or liability of, and is not guaranteed by NAB or other members of the NAB Group.
 Opinions constitute our judgement at the time of issue.
-In some cases information has been provided to us by third parties and while that information is believed to be accurate and reliable, its accuracy is not guaranteed in any way.
-Subject to terms implied by law and which cannot be excluded, neither NULIS nor any member of the NAB Group accept responsibility for any loss or liability incurred by you in respect of any error, omission or misrepresentation in the information in this communication.
-Past performance is not a reliable indicator of future performance.
-The value of an investment may rise or fall with the changes in the market.
+The case study examples (if any) provided in this article have been included for illustrative purposes only and should not be relied upon for decision making.
+Subject to terms implied by law and which cannot be excluded, neither NULIS nor any member of the Insignia Financial Group accept responsibility for any loss or liability incurred by you in respect of any error, omission or misrepresentation in the information in this communication.